pioardi/ring-election/README.md

  TIME_TO_RECONNECT: The time to wait for a follower when he has to connect to a new leader in ms , default is 3000 <br>
  HEARTH_BEAT_FREQUENCY: The frequency with which a hearth beat is performed by a follower , default is 1000 <br>
  HEARTH_BEAT_CHECK_FREQUENCY: The frequency with which an hearth check is performed by a leader , default is 3000 <br>
- LOG_LEVEL: Follow this https://www.npmjs.com/package/winston#logging-levels , default is info.
+ LOG_LEVEL: Follow this https://www.npmjs.com/package/winston#logging-levels , default is info.<br>
  NUM_PARTITIONS: Number of partitions to distribute across the cluster , default is 10.